 Thomas Fine Arts

-This facility serves students specializing in Communication and Performance Studies and music.
-Courses in electronic journalism, entertainment and sports promotion, media production and new technology, media studies, public relations, speech communication and theatre are often offered in the Thomas Fine Arts Building.
+This facility serves students specializing in Communication and Performance Studies and Music.
+Courses in electronic journalism, entertainment and sports promotion, media studies, speech communication and theatre are often offered in the Thomas Fine Arts Building.

 The building is connected to the Forest Roberts Theatre and the McClintock building and has a skywalk extending to C.B.
 Hegdcock.
 It is named for Russell Thomas, who was head of the English Department at Northern for 24 years.